evolonix/starter/README_TEMPLATE.md

 - **Staging**: This environment is used for staging deployments.
 - **Production**: This environment is used for production deployments.

 You will need the environment ID from each environment to configure your application.
+The environment IDs can be found as the `Client-side Environment Key` under `SDK Keys`.

 In your GitHub repository, go to `Settings` > `Secrets and variables` > `Actions` > `Manage environment secrets`.
 Create the following secrets for each environment: